Lesterpaintstheworld/terminal-velocity/research/ubc_documentation.md

 - Explain how UBC operates, covering user access, resource allocation, and maintenance.

 ### Impact on Society
-- Discuss societal changes resulting from UBC implementation, including shifts in job markets and social dynamics.
+- Discuss societal changes resulting from UBC implementation, including shifts in job markets, social dynamics, and the ethical implications of AI governance.

 ## Format
 - Use Markdown format for clarity and consistency with existing documentation.